codlark/cls/docs/Plan.md

  - finish the playing card template and the docs page on it

 version 3
- - element rework
- - - defaults, templates, etc

  - fix whatevers going on with image sizes
+ - fix brikWork.py open not always working
+ -

 long term
  - some sort of alt art mechanism for image elements. specify an image to load if the desired are desn't exist, like `src: path\art.png; noArt: path\noArt.png`
+ - a working directory folder property, like `folder: ` that specifies a folder that contains the resources and output folder
  - vs code plugin
  - fractions for inches
  - point or pixel font size